emilyOberH/Java/README.md

   Based on the presented examples, build a project with the classes shown in the diagram: Employee, Office Employee(subclass of employee), Boss(subclass of employee), Accountant(subclass of office employee).
 Use the appropriate fields (also a static field) and methods.

+3.2
+  --
+  Build a project with the classes shown in the diagram: Animal, Dog (subclass of animal), Cat(subclass of animal), Mause(subclass of animal), Puppy(subclass of dog), Tiger (subclass of cat), Puma (subclass of cat).
+Use the appropriate fields, methods connected with eating and voices, override methods